Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 ## Before you start

 You must have credentials or a user account from your org administrator to use the Asset Catalog WebUI.
-Please follow the steps [here](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-users).
+For information, see [Managing users](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-users).

 ## Objectives